 The sensitivity analysis below is based on the risk of changes in interest rates at the date of the statement of financial position.
 For variable-rate debt, the analysis is prepared assuming the amount of the liability outstanding at the date of the statement of financial position was outstanding for the whole year.
-If the interest rates would change by 0.5 percent, and all other variables remained constant, there would be a change in the interest expense of the Group in the amount of 670 euros at 31 December 2023 (2022: 663 euros).
+If the interest rates would change by 0.5 percent, and all other variables remained constant, there would be EUR 670).
 The increased level of long-term debt at variable rates increases the impact of a potential change in the interest rates on the profit.